Skip to main content

 git checkout feature-login

-# Create and switch in one go (what you'll usually do)
+# Create AND switch in one step (what you'll actually do 99% of the time)

 git checkout -b feature-login